The top 8 regional NSW property hotspots in 2026

-Is it easy to find a place that is affordable to live and offers a good work/life balance?
+Is it easy to find a place that’s affordable to live and offers a good work/life balance or has that ship sailed?

-Heading into 2025, some areas are set to explode.
-From overlooked beachside suburbs to thriving inland towns, there are some great places for buyers to discover in regional New South Wales.
-So what are the regional NSW property hotspots in 2025 to look out for?
+As we head into the new year, some areas are set to explode.
+From overlooked beachside suburbs to thriving inland towns, there are some great places for buyers to discover across New South Wales.
+So what are the regional NSW property hotspots to look out for in 2026?

 Mayfield

 The inner Newcastle area of Mayfield is one of the hottest inner suburbs in regional NSW.
 Just 6km from Newcastle’s CBD, Mayfield has a vibrant feel to it with a great mix of shops and cafes to explore.
-It’s also exceptionally well connected straddling the Pacific Highway and even flanks the southern bank of the Hunter River.
+It’s also exceptionally well connected straddling the Pacific Highway and close to the railway.

 LGA: City of Newcastle